Unstructured-IO/unstructured/README.md

     - `libreoffice` (MS Office docs)
     - `pandoc` (EPUBs, RTFs and Open Office docs)

-- For suggestions on how to install on Windows and to learn about dependencies for other features, see the installation documentation [here](https://unstructured-io.github.io/unstructured/installing.html).
+- For suggestions on how to install on the Windows and to learn about dependencies for other features, see the installation documentation [here](https://unstructured-io.github.io/unstructured/installing.html).

 At this point, you should be able to run the following code: